 The restaurants all generally charge small amount of lira per person to cook the seafood and serve it along with a salad, fresh bread and often chips as well.
 The restaurants offer many delicious starters (meze) which cannot be resisted.
 The Fethiye Fish Market life at all times of the day and night and has beautiful trees and plants along with a lovely Ottoman tiled marble fountain.
-There are hanging lights which lend such a unique atmosphere to this buzzing place.

-The Fethiye Fish Market is definitely a local attraction that should not be missed if you come visit this lovely seaside town.
+There are hanging lights which lend such a The Fethiye Fish Market is definitely a local attraction that should not be missed if you come visit this lovely seaside town.
 It's great for either lunch or dinner, offering two very different atmospheres.